Redacks/Redacks/README.md

     Programming different applications as a hobby

 - 🌱 I’m currently working on a voting App
+- 🌱 I'm currently also learning C++
+- 🌱 I'm currently also writing a custom interpreted language

 - 📫 How to reach me